tomyfuturewife/whenwewillmeetinthefuture/README.md

 Now, some may wonder, you're only expecting perfect.
 What happened to for better or for worse?
 I am not a judgemental person.
 For me, and I for you my future dear, take challenges with a smile.
 There is no shame in messing up as long as you have given it your best.

+I doubt I will find you here.
+But I know as soon as I have achieved all of these goals, only then will I be ready to be with a partner.

 ______________________________
 Am I ready to meet you?
 False.